 Registration and rehearsal for Young Artists and Student participants.
 You will be assigned rehearsal times with your accompanist shortly after confirmation of your acceptance.

 Final Competition – (open to the public)

 If requested on the application form, an accompanist will be provided by the competition for a fee of $75.
+Young Artist and Student only.
 Do not send the accompanist fee until you have been notified that you are a semi-finalist.
 Semi-finalists requesting accompanists must send clear copies of their competition performance pieces with their confirmation.
 Otherwise, each contestant must arrange for his or her own accompanist.